Text2Grad: Reinforcement Learning from Natural Language Feedback: Method

 \subsection{Theoretical Analysis: Discriminative Power of Token-Level Rewards}

-Our theoretical analysis shows that token-level rewards derived from textual feedback lead to sharper and more discriminative advantage estimates than end-of-sequence rewards.
+Our analysis shows that token-level rewards derived from textual feedback lead to sharper and more discriminative advantage estimates than end-of-sequence rewards.
 Under our formulation, the advantage at timestep \(t\) is computed as \(A_t^A = \sum_{k=t}^T (\gamma\lambda)^{k - t} \, \delta_k\), where \(\delta_k\) are pseudo-rewards aligned to tokens via natural language critiques.
 In contrast, end-of-sequence rewards yield \(A_t^B = (\gamma\lambda)^{T - t} \sum_{k=t}^T \delta_k\), discounting all feedback uniformly.
-The difference between these settings is given by \(\Delta A_t^A - \Delta A_t^B = \sum_{k=t}^{T-1} (\gamma\lambda)^{k - t} \Delta \delta_k\), which amplifies early feedback differences.
+The difference in temporal credit assignment is given by \(\Delta A_t^A - \Delta A_t^B = \sum_{k=t}^{T-1} (\gamma\lambda)^{k - t} \Delta \delta_k\), which amplifies early feedback differences.
 For typical settings where \(\gamma\lambda \approx 0.95\), a token-level reward at step \(k = T - 20\) is weighted nearly \(0.95^{-20} \approx 2.8\) times more than it would be under end-of-sequence supervision—showing that natural language-guided token-level feedback is nearly 3× more effective for early credit assignment.
-This yields more informative gradients and improves the policy’s ability to localize and correct errors in long-form outputs.
+This yields more informative gradients and improves the policy's ability to localize and correct errors in long-form outputs.
 The full derivation and comparison are provided in Appendix~\ref{sec:advantage-analysis}.